 - FIFO-based control interface - No built-in keybindings; controlled entirely via external programs

-- N-row grid layout - Flexible tiling with configurable main client factor and gap sizes
+- N-row grid layout - Flexible tiling with configurable rows, main client factor, main client column position, and gap sizes

 - Multi-monitor support - Full Xinerama support for multiple displays

-- Floating and tiled modes - Per-window floating state with automatic rules
+- Floating and tiled modes - Per-window floating state with automatic and runtime rules

 - 10 tags (workspaces) - Implemented as bitmasks for flexible window organization